top of page

 It’s interesting how, between Mrs. Doubtfire and Twister, I became more acquainted with people whose relationship was on the rocks than I anticipated as a young kid.
 Mrs. Doubtfire shows what happens when a divorce starts to form and a relationship crumbles despite the couple’s best attempts to patch things up.
 With Twister, however, even if it didn’t do it consistently, it shows what happens when a potentially divorced relationship might have a sliver of a chance of being rekindled after all.

-About Bill and Jonas’ rivalry, it was evident that Jo had known Jonas for a long time.
-In fact, she might’ve known him since they were little since Jonas was into storm-chasing, too.
-But he’s more concerned about the fame, attention, glory, and money he would get from his storm-chasing expeditions, down to making a copycat version of Bill and Jo’s project DOROTHY and passing it off as his own idea.
+About Bill and Jonas’ rivalry, it was evident that Bill and even Jo had known Jonas for a long time.
+In fact, they might’ve known Jonas since they were little since he was into storm-chasing, too.
+But Jonas was more concerned about the fame, attention, glory, and money he would get from his storm-chasing expeditions, down to making a copycat version of Bill and Jo’s project DOROTHY and passing it off as his own idea.
 But while that is bad enough on the surface, I feel like there’s a bit more unevenness from both sides.
 Whereas Jonas was more concerned about getting attention for himself as far as storm chasing goes, Bill, Jo, and the others were very committed to being careful about their evaluations of the tornadoes coming forth.

 At first, it looked like this was setting up a possible underdog story.
 Bill, Jo, and their friends felt like the rogue team trying to rise and get the job done, and even though he was in it for the attention, Jonas had some corporate backup to help him on his expeditions.
 But from the rest of the movie onward, surprisingly, there was little to no interference or competition between them because Bill, Jonas, and each of their gangs all lunged into the same tornadoes for the same goal: to study them and warn everyone about their arrival.
 It could’ve been utilized more throughout the movie, if for nothing else than to showcase Bill and Jonas’ clash in personalities concerning their drive to get the sensors up the tornadoes.
 I looked at Bill and Jonas like they were a couple of rams trying to get the job done while trying hard not to lock heads against each other.
 But in the grand scheme of things, the towering fear factor felt from the tornadoes, notwithstanding their best efforts, became more apparent throughout the movie and arguably felt more important.